 About 6-12 out of 10,000 women

 Women using a CHC containing drospirenone, gestodene or desogestrel

 About 9-12 out of 10,000 women

 Women using a CHC containing chlormadinone, dienogest or nomegestrol

 * Further studies are on-going or planned to collect sufficient data to estimate the risk for these products.

 - Patients should discuss with their doctor or nurse what is the most appropriate type of contraception for them.

 - When taking CHCs, patients should be alert for the signs and symptoms of blood clots, which may include severe pain or swelling in the legs, sudden unexplained breathlessness, rapid breathing or cough, chest pain, and weakness or numbness of the face, arm or leg.
 If you develop any of these signs and symptoms you should seek medical advice immediately.

 - If you have been taking CHCs without any problem, there is no reason for you to stop taking them on the basis of this review.
 But it is important that you are aware of the risk of blood clots associated with these medicines, even though it is very low.

-The product information (Summaries of Product Characteristcis [SmPCs] and package leaflets) for individual combined hormonal contraceptive products is available on the HPRA website.
+The most recent product information (Summaries of Product Characteristics [SmPCs] and package leaflets) for individual combined hormonal contraceptive products is available on our 'Find a Medicine' search page.